 How Accurate are the Results of NIPT?

 Non-invasive prenatal testing is a screening test, not a diagnostic one.
-This means it can tell you if your baby is at higher risk of specific conditions, but it can’t confirm that your baby is definitely affected.
+This means it can tell you if your baby is at higher probability of specific conditions, but it can’t confirm that your baby definitley has this condition.
 However, the screening results are extremely accurate, especially for Down’s syndrome

-NIPT can detect more than 99% of babies with Down’s syndrome.
-If you were to receive a ‘High risk’ result we would suggest having an amniocentesis or CVS to confirm.
+If you were to receive a ‘High probability’ result we would suggest having an amniocentesis or CVS to confirm.

 The detection rates for other conditions vary between tests.
-If you get high risk results during non-invasive prenatal testing then it is important to discuss them with an experienced doctor or genetic counsellor.
+If you get high probability results during non-invasive prenatal testing then it is important to discuss them with an experienced doctor or genetic counsellor.

 How Can I Arrange NIPT in the UK?